-The Minnesota Department of Health (MDH) reported 652 newly confirmed COVID-19 cases Tuesday, bringing to 21,960 the total number of Minnesotans who have tested of positive for the virus since the pandemic began.
+The Minnesota Department of Health (MDH) reported 806 newly confirmed COVID-19 cases Saturday, bringing the total number of Minnesotans who have tested positive for the virus since the pandemic began to 41,571.

-MDH says another 18 Minnesotans have died of complications from the virus, bringing the total number of fatalities in the state to 899.
-Of those deaths, 732, or 81%, have occurred in long-term care or assisted living settings.
+MDH says another four Minnesotans have died of complications from the virus during the past day, bringing the total number of fatalities in the state to 1,499.

-Minnesota hospitals are currently treating 570 patients for complications from the coronavirus, with 258 of dealing with symptoms serious enough to require care in the ICU.
-It's the high single-day total of ICU patients related to the coronavirus since the pandemic began.
-As of Tuesday, a total of 2,709 people have required hospitalization for COVID-19.
+Minnesota hospitals are currently treating 241 patients for the coronavirus, with 121 of them dealing with symptoms serious enough to require care in the ICU.

 The Minnesota Department of Health has said repeatedly that the number of lab-confirmed cases is only the "tip of the iceberg" when it comes to the true number of COVID-19 cases in the state.

-Wisconsin health officials say a total of 2,362 people have been hospitalized with complications from the coronavirus since the start of the pandemic, 15% of the total number of people who have been diagnosed with the virus.
+Wisconsin health officials say a total of 3,797 people have been hospitalized with complications from the coronavirus since the start of the pandemic, roughly 10.6% of the total number of people who have been diagnosed with the virus.

 A more detailed breakdown of cases by county can be found on the DHS website.